albertovpd/set_up_conda-example/README.md

 Once you have installed your Linux version, it is time to install all the programs you need, and Conda environment (in case you use it)...
 And this is terribly tiring and boring, so, instead of doing everything manually, just run bash scripts.

-All senior workers know this, but talking with colleagues I realized it is not that common, so here I leave a basic example of installing your linux programs at once, creating a conda environment, copy a txt of your libraries and import it in a new environment, install just the libraries you want.
+All senior workers know this, but talking with colleagues I realized it is not that common, so here I leave a basic example of installing your linux programs at once, creating a conda environment, coping a .txt of your libraries and import it in a new environment or installing just the libraries you want.

-More or less what I need to start working: Installing **conda** *(miniconda)*, libraries, **jupyter-lab**, **pointing conda kernels to jupyter**, libraries for specific environments...
+More or less what I need to start working: Installing **Conda** *(Miniconda)*, libraries, **Jupyter-Labs**, **adding Conda environments to Jupyter-Labs**/Notebooks, libraries for specific environments...

 You can make a copy of your current environment in a *.txt* file and use it to create a new env, or you can write commands in a *.sh* file.
-I prefer the 2nd one because it feels cleaner, I am installing just what I am sure I need.
+I prefer the 2nd one because it feels cleaner, I am installing just what I am sure I need (sometimes we install more than we need just testing libraries).
+Other way is using *conda list* or *pip freeze* to check all installed libraries and select the important ones.

 # Ubuntu programs.